ESG and Waste Management: Meeting Environmental Compliance Goals

 Why Waste Is the ESG Metric That Moves Fastest

 Energy transition and decarbonization receive the most attention in corporate sustainability programs, but power purchase agreements and fleet electrification take years to implement and longer to show up in reported numbers.
-Waste management changes deliver measurable results within a single reporting cycle.
+But waste management changes deliver measurable results within a single reporting cycle.
 Diverting 1,000 tonnes of organic waste from landfill to pyrolysis eliminates approximately 1,200 tonnes of CO₂-equivalent methane emissions over 20 years — and the diversion shows up in the next annual report, not five years from now.

 Mapping Waste to ESG Frameworks